Anukokunda Oka Roju

 Anukokunda Oka Roju is a 2005 Indian Telugu-language mystery thriller film written and directed by Chandra Sekhar Yeleti.
 Produced by Gunnam Gangaraju and Venkat Dega under the Just Yellow banner, the film stars Charmy, Jagapathi Babu, and Shashank, with music composed by M. M. Keeravani.

-The story follows Sahasra, a woman who experiences a missing day in her life and becomes involved in a dangerous situation as she attempts to uncover the truth behind it.
+The story follows Sahasra, a woman who cannot recall anything from an entire day in her life and becomes involved in a dangerous situation as she attempts to uncover what happened on that day.
 The film explores themes of drug-induced memory loss, psychological manipulation, and the dangers of cults and godmen.

 Anukokunda Oka Roju was critically acclaimed for its unique narrative, direction, and cast performances.
 The film won multiple accolades, including two Nandi Awards for Second Best Feature Film and Best Screenplay Writer, as well as a Filmfare Award South, and a Santosham Film Award.
 It was later remade as Sunday (2008) in Hindi.

 Plot

 The film begins with a group of people following a young boy returning from school, who is revealed to be ex-inspector Suresh Reddy.
 He and his colleagues apprehend a drug smuggler, but Suresh later accepts a bribe from him.
 Meanwhile, Sahasra, a chorus singer, struggles to establish herself in playback singing.
 One night, she attends a rave party at the insistence of her party-loving friend Swetha.
 The next day, Sahasra goes about her usual routine, but she is unaware that an entire day has been erased from her memory, and she cannot recall what transpired during that time.

 Sahasra only becomes aware that something is wrong when, a few days later, she is pursued by unidentified men attempting to assassinate her.
 During this time, she meets Rajesh, a cab driver, who tells her that she needs to return money to him, and later encounters Suresh, who reveals that he is familiar with her and her family.
 Suresh explains that her family had sent him a marriage proposal, but it was later rejected.

-Sahasra begins hearing strange things on her audio recorder that she doesn’t remember saying, and she experiences unsettling dreams.
-She is attacked multiple times, first at a theatre while going to watch Shankar Dada M.B.B.S. with children from her flat, then near a clinic, a shop, and finally at Rajesh's house by his brother.
+Sahasra begins hearing strange things on her audio recorder that she does not remember saying, and she experiences unsettling dreams.
+She is attacked multiple times: first at a theatre while going to watch Shankar Dada M.B.B.S. with children from her flat, then near a clinic, a shop, and finally at Rajesh's house by his brother.
 She also discovers a peculiar symbol during her encounters.
 Throughout these events, Suresh helps Sahasra as much as he can.